 Electrical product safety is as essential as ever for your employees—especially now that more products have mechatronic elements incorporated into their designs.
-Industries like aerospace and defense, automotive, and electronics and high tech face growing challenges protecting workforce and systems from the risk of shock.
+Industries like aerospace and defense, automotive, and high tech and electronics face growing challenges protecting their workforce and systems from the risk of shock.

 This is where measurement of clearance and creepage distance is crucial to ensure every certification requirement—including UL, IEC, and CSA—is met.
 Creepage is the shortest distance between two conducting points along the surface of an insultating material, while clearance is the shortest distance in the air between two conducting parts.